Benyamain/trapdoor-extended/README.md

 Trapdoor is a defense against adversarial attack developed by researchers at [SANDLab](https://sandlab.cs.uchicago.edu/), University of Chicago.

 ### Note
-The code base currently only support MNIST and CIFAR10 dataset and four different attacks: CW, BIM, FGSM, DeepFool.
+The code base currently only support MNIST and CIFAR10 dataset and six different attacks: CW, BIM, FGSM, MIM, MadryEtAl, L-BFGS.

 ### DEPENDENCIES